Scribery/tlog/README.md

 `Tlog` is a terminal I/O recording and playback package suitable for implementing [centralized user session recording][session_recording].
-At the moment it is not ready for production and is to be considered development preview quality.

 Whereas most other similar packages write the recorded data to a file in their own format, or upload it to a custom server, `tlog` sends it to a logging